Faculty Teaching Fellows Program

 • Faculty earn the Teaching Fellow title after completing 2 years of the COE Faculty Teaching Fellows Program.

-• After completing 3 years of the program, faculty can choose to follow either the Continuing Teaching Fellow track, or the Teaching Scholar track.
+• After completing 2 years of the program, faculty can choose to maintain their title annually for the next 3 years of the Teaching Fellow program

 After completing the initial 2-year program, the COE Teaching Fellow title is earned annually, it is not a credential.
 Each academic year we will host activities focused on a new theme.
 To maintain your title’s active status for the year, you must complete all the Requirements for Maintaining your COE Teaching Fellow Title for that year.
 Faculty who maintain their Teaching Fellow title will be compensated at year 3, and for one additional year during the optional 3-year title maintenance period (exact amount TBD).